JopsJopsJops/Project-1/README.md

 # Project-1
-data analyst in the making
+data analyst in the making,
 appreciate anyone will help me to achieve this goal :)